Characterization of Null Geodesics on Kerr Spacetimes: Trapping as a Set of Directions

 Analog to the functions \eqref{eq:E_trap} and \eqref{eq:Q_trap} which give the value of the conserved quantities in terms of the radius of trapping, we can give such relations for the conserved quotients $\mathcal{K}$ and $\mathcal{L}$ in this formulation they can be found for example in \cite{grenzebach_photon_2014}.
 To differ between the trapped radius and the observers radius we use $x\in[r_{min}(\theta),r_{max}(\theta)]$ to parametrize the conserved quantities of the trapped set.
 Here $r_{min}(\theta)$ and $r_{max}(\theta)$ are given as the intersection of a cone of constant $\theta$ with the boundary of the area of trapping.
 Note that it is part of the following proof to show that the given interval is in fact the correct domain for the parameter $x$.
 The parameter $x$ here corresponds to the radius of the trapped null geodesic which a particular future trapped direction is asymptoting to.
 We have then:

-where $ \Delta'(x)=2 x - 2 M $ is the partial derivative of $\Delta(x)$ with respect to $x$ .Plugging \eqref{eq:altcomtrap} into \eqref{eq:comonsphere} we obtain:
+where $ \Delta'(x)=2 x - 2 M $ is the partial derivative of $\Delta(x)$ with respect to $x$.
+Plugging \eqref{eq:altcomtrap} into \eqref{eq:comonsphere} we obtain:

-We are now ready to prove the following Theorem. \begin{thm} The sets $\mathbb{T}_+(p)$ and $\mathbb{T}_-(p)$ are smooth curves on the celestial sphere of any timelike observer at any point in the exterior region of any subextremal Kerr spacetime. \end{thm} \begin{proof} We start by anayzing the right hand side of \eqref{eq:psitox}:
+We are now ready to prove the following Theorem along the lines of \cite{paganini2018smoothness}. \begin{thm} The sets $\mathbb{T}_+(p)$ and $\mathbb{T}_-(p)$ are smooth curves on the celestial sphere of any timelike observer at any point in the exterior region of any subextremal Kerr spacetime. \end{thm} \begin{proof} We start by anayzing the right hand side of \eqref{eq:psitox}:

 which is strictly negative for $x\in(r_+,\infty)$.
 The limit of the right hand side of \eqref{eq:psitox} is given by $\infty$ for $x\rightarrow r_+$ and $-\infty$ for $x\rightarrow\infty$.
 Therefore the right hand side is invertible and $x(\sin(\psi))$ is a smooth function of $\psi$ with extrema at the extremal points of $\sin(\psi)$.
 As was shown in \cite{grenzebach_photon_2014} the minimum $x_{min}(\theta(p))$ at $\psi=\pi/2$ and the maximum of $x_{max}(\theta(p))$ at $\psi=3\pi/2$ correspond exactly to the intersections of a cone with constant $\theta$ with the boundary of the region of trapping.
 This can be seen by setting the left hand side of \eqref{eq:psitox} equal to $\pm1$, taking the square of the equation, solving for $\cos^2(\theta)$ and comparing to \eqref{eq:theta_turn}.
 Important here is that $[x_{min}(\theta(p)),x_{max}(\theta(p))]\subset [r_1,r_2]$ for all values of $\theta(p)$.
 Now we take a look at the right hand side of equation \eqref{eq:rhotox}: